Team Urameshi | Supporting Cast | Allies | Main Antagonists | The Three Kings | Other Dark Tournament Participants | Other Characters

 - Curb-Stomp Battle: After Shishiwakamaru was efficiently disposed of, then it looked like this guy would be the next tough customer...
 He was even weaker.

-- The Fighting Narcissist: Such is his vanity that he'd actually prefer to be made a legend without his face being shown, so those in the future would forever wonder how "the beautiful Suzuki" looked.
+- The Fighting Narcissist: Such is his vanity that he'd actually prefer to be made a legend without his face being shown, so those in the future would forever wonder how "the beautiful Suzuki" looked, comparing it to the mythical status of how people would try to describe the devil or God.

 - Gadgeteer Genius: Suzuki's primary skill is his ability to research, and invent gadgets, potions, and spells to enhance the abilities for his clients.
 All of Team Uraotogi's tricks and gimmicks were developed by him, and gift items originally meant for Shishiwakamaru and Uraurashima down to Kuwabara and Kurama to help them compete against Team Toguro.